 The campus is within walking distance of the London underground, just a short 20-minute ride into the city.
 An Airport Welcome Service at Heathrow will help students find Brunel at the start of the academic year.

-City, University of London is located in Islington, north London, with other campuses located around the city.
+City, University of London is located in Islington, north London.
 The University was founded in 1894 as the Northampton Institute and was awarded full university status in 1966.
-It established the first aeronautical laboratory in the UK 100 years ago and now runs the world’s largest Master’s course for the air transport industry.
+It established the first aeronautical laboratory in the UK 100 years ago and now runs the world’s largest Masters course for the air transport industry.

 City, University of London has one of the highest proportions of postgraduate students of any UK university.
 Most of the courses at undergraduate level include a work placement, offering a fantastic opportunity for students to gain work experience while they study.
-City, University of London has 18,000 students from over 160 countries enrolled, while teaching staff are drawn from over 40 international locations.
+City, University of London has over 20,000 students from approximately 160 countries enrolled, while teaching staff are drawn from over 40 international locations.
 Around 30% of the University’s undergraduate and postgraduate students come from outside the EU, representing one of the highest proportions of international students in the UK.

 Coventry University is a forward looking, modern university with a proud tradition as a provider of high quality education.
-Coventry is ranked number 13 in the UK in the Guardian University Guide 2019 and is the UK’s Top New University in the Complete University Guide 2018.

 Students at Coventry University benefit from state-of-the-art equipment and facilities in all academic disciplines including health, design and engineering laboratories, performing arts studios and computing centres.
 The Duke and Duchess of Cambridge officially opened the university’s new £59million Health and Life Science building in January 2018.
 They are currently expanding their Engineering facilities with a new £29million facility, featuring a gaming and virtual reality studio, a specialist area for 3D printing and rapid prototyping, a laser facility, and physics and electronics laboratories.